HBO, AMC take top Emmy awards, holding off Netflix

 HBO's awards included a best comedy actress award for Julia Louis-Dreyfus, best actor in a miniseries for Michael Douglas as Liberace in "Behind the Candelabra," and Jeff Daniels of "The Newsroom" for best actor in a drama.

-Premium cable network Showtime, owned by CBS Corp (CBS.N), earned seven awards, including best actress for Claire Danes in "Homeland."
+Premium cable network Showtime, owned by CBS Corp, earned seven awards, including best actress for Claire Danes in "Homeland."

 "It just seems like there's a real swing in the cable world," said Bobby Cannavale, winner of the best supporting actor award for HBO's "Boardwalk Empire."